tm1611/M4-Statistical-Methods/README.md

-# MT1-Statistical-Time-Series-Methods
+# MT TM1
 Folder 1 for MT focusing on:

 - Theoretical background
 - Statistical methods, i.e. benchmark methods of M4

-FPP files covering chapters in the book:
+FPP files covering chapters in the book, covering theoretical and practical aspects of the benchmark methods:

 > Hyndman, R. J., & Athanasopoulos, G. (2018) Forecasting: principles and practice, 2nd edition, OTexts: Melbourne, Australia.

+# Benchmarks
+Consisting of 8 basic statistical benchmark methods used on M4Comp data.